 - Keep other people away from the contaminated area.

 - Wear gloves and a surgical mask throughout the disinfection procedure.

 - Discard all food if vomiting and diarrhoea occurs in an area where open food is displayed.

-- Remove the bulky waste cautiously from all soiled linens and clothing before washing.
-Then, soak them in 1 in 49 diluted household bleach for 30 minutes and then wash thoroughly.
+- Remove the bulky waste cautiously from all soiled linens and clothing, soak them in 1: 49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water) for 30 minutes and then wash thoroughly.
 If immediate washing cannot be arranged, place the soiled linens and clothing inside sealed bags and wash them as soon as possible.

 - Use disposable towels to wipe away all the vomitus/ faecal spillage from outside inward.
-Then apply 1 in 49 diluted household bleach to the contaminated surface and the adjacent areas liberally (as a rough guide, preferably disinfect areas within 2 metres from the edge of the vomitus/ faecal spillage), especially the frequently touched surfaces e.g. door knobs, hand rail, etc. Leave bleach on the soiled surface for 15 – 30 minutes to allow time for the bleach to inactivate viruses.
-Then rinse the surface with clean water.
-Leave the surface air dry.
+Then apply 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water) to the contaminated surface and the adjacent areas liberally (as a rough guide, preferably disinfect areas within 2 metres from the edge of the vomitus/ faecal spillage), especially the frequently touched surfaces e.g. door knobs, hand rail, etc. Leave for 15 – 30 minutes to allow time for the bleach to inactivate viruses.
+Then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.

 - Never use floor mops for cleaning up the vomitus.

-- Soak all cleaning tools in 1 in 49 diluted household bleach for 30 minutes and then rinse thoroughly before reuse.
+- Soak all cleaning tools in 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water) for 30 minutes and then rinse thoroughly and air dry before reuse.

 - Wash hands thoroughly afterwards.

 For details, please refer to the thematic webpage of Viral Gastroenteritis.